Priyankamaurya-coder/Image_Recognition_ML/README.md

 # Image_Recognition_ML
-This project is built using deep learning,CNNs,tensorflow,google colab,kaggles datasets and Ml Image Recognition is a hands-on, project-based journey into modern computer vision.
+Image Recognition is a hands-on, project-based journey into modern computer vision.
 Built and tested entirely in Google Colab , this project includes 5 days bootcamp that covers:

-Day 1: Dataset download, MNIST & CIFAR-10 exploration, preprocessing, and visualization Day 2: Building and training a CNN from scratch (TensorFlow/Keras) Day 3: Data augmentation, batch normalization, and advanced model training Day 4: Transfer learning with MobileNetV2 on Cats vs. Dogs dataset (Kaggle) Day 5: Model evaluation, ROC/AUC, deployment tips
+Day 1: Dataset download, MNIST & CIFAR-10 exploration, preprocessing, and visualization

+Day 2: Building and training a CNN from scratch (TensorFlow/Keras)

+Day 3: Data augmentation, batch normalization, and advanced model training

+Day 4: Transfer learning with MobileNetV2 on Cats vs. Dogs dataset (Kaggle)

+Day 5: Model evaluation, ROC/AUC, deployment tips

 Why This Project?

 1).High-Demand Skill
 Computer vision is one of the fastest-growing fields in AI.
 Skills in CNNs, image classification, and transfer learning are highly valued in industries like healthcare, retail, and autonomous vehicles.